bkbnio/kompendium/README.md

 }
 ```

-The last two dependencies are optional.

 In addition to publishing releases to Maven Central, a snapshot version gets published to GitHub Packages on every merge
 to `main`.
 These can be consumed by adding the repository to your gradle build file.
 Instructions can be
 found [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry#using-a-published-package)

 # Library Details

-Details on how to use Kompendium can be found in the Wiki (WIP, this is new for V2 and will be fleshed out prior to release)
+Forthcoming, more details on V2 will be published soon :)

 ## Local Development